Abdulelah-O/BERT-text-generation-for-Arabic-language/README.md

-BERT-Arabic_Text_Generation
+# 📝 BERT-Arabic Text Generation

 This project fine-tunes a pre-trained Arabic BERT model, AraBERT, for the task of Masked Language Modeling (MLM).
 The model is trained on a custom Arabic text dataset to learn contextual representations and is then used to complete masked tokens in Arabic sentences, effectively performing text generation.

-Features
+## 🚀 Features

 Data Processing: Loads and tokenizes a custom Arabic text dataset.

 Model Fine-tuning: Fine-tunes the aubmindlab/bert-base-arabertv02 model for the MLM task.

 Text Generation: Uses the fine-tuned model to predict and complete masked tokens in sentences.

-Project Structure
+## 📂 Project Structure
 .
 ├── dataset/          # Contains the raw Arabic text data (excluded from Git) ├── trained_model/        # Stores the fine-tuned model and tokenizer (excluded from Git) ├── results/              # Holds model checkpoints and training logs (excluded from Git) └── BERT-Arabic_Text_Generation.ipynb # The main Jupyter Notebook with the project code

-Getting Started
+Getting Started:

 Prerequisites

 Python 3.6+

 PyTorch